Why We’re Bullish on ATOM

 Please note that VanEck has a position(s) in the ATOM token described below.

 Based on our discounted cash flow analysis of potential Cosmos ecosystem value in 2030, we arrived at a $140 price target for the ATOM token, with downside to $1.
-With ATOM’s price at $10 as of 8/2/2022, we like the 14-1 odds presented and believe this is a buying opportunity for the token.
+With ATOM’s price at $10 as of 2/8/2022, we like the 14-1 odds presented and believe this is a buying opportunity for the token.
 These predictions are subject to changes and that actual results in 2030 might look totally different.

 To arrive at the model’s assumptions, we found it helpful to answer the following questions: